BillDietrich/linkcheckerhtml/README.md

 Limitations:
 * "href" has to be first attribute in anchor-href tag.
 * Key parts of tag (a and href) must be all on one line.
-* Maybe odd link contents will fool the code, such as escaped quotes in a link (not sure that's even legal).
 * Doesn't check local "#name" links.
 * Written to match the behavior of HtmlHint, not browsers.
 HtmlHint objects to uppercase in tag and attribute names, doesn't allow single-quotes instead of double-quotes.